corbado/example-passkeys-php-symfony/README.md

     │   └── └── FrontendController.php  # Manages endpoints for frontend
     ├── templates
-    │   ├── home.html.twig              # Home page which you only get to see if you are logged in │   └── login.html.twig             # Login page which contains the Corbado web component └── ...
+    │   ├── home.html.twig              # Home page which you only get to see if you are logged in │   └── login.html.twig             # Login page which contains the Corbado web component; Acts as landing page if you are not logged in
+    └── ...

 ## 2. How to use
 >**Warning**
->This sample code corresponds to our [web component integration tutorial](Link wenn online), please read it first in order to understand the flows and business logic!
+>This sample code corresponds to our [web component integration tutorial](TODO: Link einfügen wenn online), please read it first in order to understand the flows and business logic!

+>**Warning**
+>All commands listed in this tutorial can be executed in linux/mac.
+If you use windows or have trouble installing, just klick on the name of whatever you are installing.
+This should lead you to the download-page/installation guide of that software.

 ### 2.1.
 CNAME
 The only thing you need to create is a CNAME which points to `auth.corbado.com`.
 We will use `auth.your-company.com` in this tutorial.
 More info on what a CNAME is and why it is needed can be found in our [docs](https://docs.corbado.com/integrations/web-component#1.-define-cname).

 ### 2.2.
 Setup

+#### 2.2.1 Clone repository
+Download the repository code by executing `git clone https://github.com/corbado/widget-complete-tutorial.git`.

-#### 2.2.1.
+#### 2.2.2.
 PHP Symfony
 To start the local development server your system requires [PHP](https://www.php.net/manual/en/install.php) and [Symfony](https://symfony.com/download):
 ```
 brew install php